raphael-proust/raphael-proust.github.io/code/lwt-part-2.md

 For the most common OS interactions (e.g., creating files, reading from pipes, accepting incoming connections, etc.), Lwt comes with the sub-library `lwt.unix` which includes the module `Lwt_unix` which contains Lwt-aware wrappers for the `Unix` module.

 `Lwt_unix.sleep: float -> unit t`
-The promise `sleep t` is a pending promise that is resolved automatically after `t` seconds have elapsed.
+The promise `sleep t` is a pending promise that becomes resolved after `t` seconds have elapsed.
 Note that the resolution of the promise only happens if the scheduler is running – i.e., if there is an ongoing call to `Lwt_main.run`.
 If the scheduler is not running when the timer expires, then the promise is only resolved the next time the scheduler is started.